 Arboles is a tiny town located in the state of Colorado.
 With a population of 308 people and just one neighborhood, Arboles is the 224th largest community in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Arboles is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Arboles isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Arboles are a mix of both white- and blue-collar jobs.
 Overall, Arboles is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Arboles who work in office and administrative support (15.25%), food service (11.02%), and business and financial occupations (11.02%).

 And if you like science, one thing you'll find is that Arboles has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.